-In June 2015, excluding the Isles of Scilly, the local authority with the lowest proportion of the population, aged from 16 to 64 years, claiming Jobseeker's Allowance in the United Kingdom, was Stratford-on-Avon, at 0.3%, followed by Eden, South Lakeland, Harrogate, Richmondshire, Hart in Hampshire, South Oxfordshire, Vale of White Horse, Mid Sussex and the Orkney Islands, all at 0.4% and 20 other local authorities, all at 0.5%.
-There were a further 88 local authorities with a proportion of less than 1.0%.
+In July 2015, excluding the Isles of Scilly, the UK local authorities with the lowest proportion of the population, aged from 16 to 64 years, claiming Jobseeker's Allowance or out-of-work Universal Credit, were Stratford-on-Avon, Hart in Hampshire, South Oxfordshire, Winchester, Mid Sussex and Surrey Heath, all at 0.4% and 16 other local authorities, all at 0.5%.
+There were a further 86 local authorities with a proportion of less than 1.0%.

-The proportion was highest in Derry and Strabane, at 7.1%, followed by Belfast, at 4.9% and Kingston upon Hull, at 4.3%, which is the local authority with the highest rate in Great Britain, There were a further 5 local authorities in the United Kingdom, all with a proportion of 4.0% or more.
+The proportion was highest in Derry and Strabane, at 7.2%, followed by Belfast, at 4.9% and Kingston upon Hull, Birmingham and North Ayrshire, all at 4.2%, which are the local authorities with the highest rates in Great Britain.
+These were followed by Middlesbrough, at 4.1% and Wolverhampton and Blaenau Gwent, both at 4.0%.
+There were a further 29 local authorities with a proportion of 3.0% or more in the UK.